-- Criteria for Eligibility.
-Evidence of criteria must be met in accordance with this Section. - The student is classified and eligible for special education services.
+- B. Criteria for Eligibility.
+Evidence of criteria must be met in accordance with this Section. - 1.
+The student is classified and eligible for special education services.
 There is documented evidence that occupational therapy is required to assist the student to benefit from access and participation in special education services.
-Evidence of criteria listed in Subparagraphs a and b below must be met.